 The phrase became the basis for the former Oahu Motorsports Advisory Council, a motorsports advisory group created from the remnants of the former event promoters and leadership of Hawaii Raceway park and chaired by Michael Kitchens.
 After its dissolution, Kitchens continued to promote the concept.

-Over a span of fifteen years, multiple large-scale shows, meetings with political figures, cruises, petitions, events and media releases dedicated to building a track have been managed and promoted by Michael with help from his fellow enthusiasts, friends and family.
+Over a span of seventeen years, multiple large-scale shows, meetings with political figures, cruises, petitions, events and media releases dedicated to building a track have been managed and promoted by Michael with help from his fellow enthusiasts, friends and family.

-Throughout the years, he has committed countless hours and thousands of dollars of his own money to promote the need for a new facility.
+Michael has committed countless hours and thousands of dollars of his own money to promote the need for a new facility.
 For these reasons, he is well known throughout the automotive community as a tireless advocate for the return of motorsports to the island of Oahu.

 Just one component doing its best to make the movement happen while helping other companies and developers to try and build a motorsports facility.

 Some members of the team have years of experience in the development, construction, and operation of various facilities while others are well-versed in business law, project management, engineering and architectural design.

-The motorsports community has waited 13 years for this moment.
+The motorsports community has waited 15 years for this moment.
 The time is now.
 We welcome you to join us on this new and exciting journey!
 Visit circuithawaii.com for more direct updates on the facility’s development!

-© 2019 – BTT, LCC – Building Oahu’s Future Motorsports Facility
+© 2021 – BTT, Inc. – Building Oahu’s Future Motorsports Facility